xulabs/aitom/doc/tutorials/007_template_matching_tutorial.md

 - theta: rotation angle about the y axis
 - psi: rotation angle about the z axis

 The generate_all_rotation_angles(increment) function generates all the ZYZ rotation angle combinations for the template from a user-specified increment value.
-The tutorial uses an increment value of 1/6 π for phi, theta, and psi, giving 12 rotations along each axis and 1728 template orientations in total. generate_job_file.py contains example input values and can be modified to generate custom job_file.p.
+The tutorial uses an increment value of 1/6 π for phi, theta, and psi, giving 12 rotations along each axis and 1728 template orientations in total.
+007_template_matching.py contains example input values and can be modified by the user.
 Parameters to be modified are marked with \#TODO comments.
 The file paths should be change accordingly.

 ## Tutorial Outline
-1. Generate job_file.p by running generate_job_file.py.
-The input parameters can be changed in generate_job_file.py.
-For a description of the input parameters, see Input File and Parameters.
+1. Modify the input parameters marked by the \#TODO comments in 007_template_matching.py.
+For a description of the input parameters, see the Input section.
-2. Run template_matching_demo.py:
+2. Run 007_template_matching.py:
-python3 \<filepath\>/template_matching_demo.py \<filepath\>/job_file.p
+python3 \<filepath\>/template_matching_demo.py
-Inside template_matching_demo.py, the steps for template matching are:
+Within 007_template_matching.py, the steps for template matching are:
   * load the template (demo_template.rec) and the map (demo_map.rec)
   * preprocess the template (see code, can be customized)
-  * template rotations as specified in job_file.p
+  * template rotations
   * calculate cross-correlation
   * obtain the correlation matrix (c_max) and the orientation matrices (phi_max, theta_max, psi_max)